-Except learning the nominal interest formula Excel, we shall also cover several topics in this article.
+Besides learning how to use the nominal interest rate formula in Excel, we shall also cover several topics in this article.

 What will you learn from this article?

-- What is the Nominal and Effective Annual Interest Rate?
+- What is the Nominal, Real, and Effective Annual Interest Rate?

-- How to calculate Nominal Interest Rate using Excel function NOMINAL ().
-To use Nominal () function, you need to know the Effective Interest Rate and the number of times compounding occurs in a year.
+- How to calculate Nominal Interest Rate using Excel function NOMINAL.
+To use the NOMINAL function, you need to know the Effective Interest Rate and the number of times compounding occurs in a year.

 - How to calculate Nominal Interest Rate directly from Effective Interest Rate?